 - Soap, paint, cleaning supplies and other household chemicals

 Stormwater pollution can:

 - Increase the risk of illness and harm to individuals, particularly children, and pets who come into contact with the water

 - Degrade the quality of water we use for drinking, irrigation, recreation and industry; which could cause increased treatment costs

 - Damage the natural ecosystems of our waterways and damage the plant and animal habitat

-- Clog storm drains with sediment and trash and require more maintenance and cause street flooding
+- Clog storm drains with sediment and trash, requiring more maintenance and potentially cause streets to flood